scheinerman/SimpleRandom.jl/README.md

 + `random_choice(dict)` choose a random key `k` from `dict` with weight proportional to `dict[k]`.
 Thus, `dict` must be of type `Dict{S, T<:Real}`.

+**Notes**

++ No error checking is done on the input.
+An error might be raised for bad input, but that's not guaranteed.
++ The implementation might be improved.
+If the size of the argument is small, this is efficient enough.
+But if `wts` (or `d`) has many elements, I probably should do some sort of binary search through the vector of cummulative sums.